hchiam/please/README.md

 # Use:

+## Try It in Your Browser:

+No speech recognition software?
+No Python?
+Just type code in your browser: https://trinket.io/python3/6589f45d9e (go to the text.txt tab to write code in Please).

+## Try It on Your Computer:

 1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip --> master branch.

 2. Open the folder using Terminal or Command-line.